Fanglanc/HGGAN/README.md

   --save_all
 ```

-This computes quantitative distribution metrics and the six selected urban planning dimensions.
+This evaluates generated plans using the distributional metrics and six planning-quality dimensions described above.

-### 2) LLM evaluation with uncertainty
+### 2) Uncertainty-aware LLM evaluation

 ```bash
 python robust_llm_evaluator.py \